 All correspondence related to the submission, including editorial decisions, will be sent by email to the corresponding author.
 In case of revision, detailed revision instructions will be sent and a point-by-point response will be required.
 The Journal does not reveal the identity of its reviewers.

-Authors can check the status of their manuscript at any time by logging into the journal's submission system, Editorial Manager.
+Authors can check the status of their manuscript at any time by logging into the journal's submission system, ScholarOne.

 Appeals and complaints

 If you would like to appeal a rejection decision or make a complaint, please contact the Publisher who will outline the journal's complaints procedure.

 As part of the submission process you will be asked to provide the name of a minimum of 2 peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: